stefanomondino/PluginLayout/README.md

 For each section, the layout asks it's `delegate` for a proper `Plugin` that will create proper `UICollectionViewLayoutAttributes` and contribute determining the final size of contents.

+## TLDR

+`PluginLayout` offers the possibility to combine different way of laying out objects for each section of its collection view.

+It also offers some really neat `UICollectionViewLayout` implementations out of the box, ready to be used and fully compatible with `UICollectionViewFlowLayout` and `UICollectionViewDelegateFlowLayout`.

+This means that you can swap your current flow layout with one of those provided, implement some additional delegates methods if needed and be ready to go.

 ## Key concepts

 As normal `UICollectionViewLayout`, `PluginLayout` follows the usual 3 steps phases to calculate each of resulting `UICollectionViewLayoutAttributes` that will be used to place (and reuse) each cell inside availble content space.